monk-io/docs/docs/about/use-cases.md

-# Why Monk?
+# Why MonkOS?

 Orchestrating containers and infrastructure together gets tedious really quick.
-Monk is a flexible piece of middleware that frees your time and restores your sanity by letting you control both these layers with a single, streamlined workflow.
+MonkOS is a flexible piece of middleware that frees your time and restores your sanity by letting you control both these layers with a single, streamlined workflow.

 This page will give you an idea of what you can accomplish with Monk, and hopefully give you a nudge towards [giving it a try](get-monk.md).

 ---

-## The Problem Monk Solves
+## The Problem MonkOS Solves

 As software becomes more sophisticated and performance requirements get steeper, container orchestration is becoming increasingly complex, time-consuming, and mission critical.

 Developer teams are spending a lot of time managing (a.k.a. de-spaghettifying) infrastructure and less building product.
 This is especially true for teams without the scale and resources to justify internal DevOps or wide-scope enteprise tools.

-Monk removes most of the overhead, scope and headaches from today's orchestration:
+MonkOS removes most of the overhead, scope and headaches from today's orchestration:

 -   **Months of DevOps**, From hiring specialists to DIYing an efficient CI/CD pipeline.<br/> &#8594;
-    _With Monk you can get well-configured stacks up & runnuing in minutes_.
-See [Monk in 10 minutes &#8594;
+    _With MonkOS you can get well-configured stacks up & runnuing in minutes_.
+See [MonkOS in 10 minutes &#8594;
     ](monk-in-10.md)

 -   **Devtools creep**: Using Kubernetes?
 Brush up on your Helm syntax, sign up to Terraform and get their EKS module, then repeat for the GCP portion of your app.<br/> &#8594;
-    _Monk is one solution: compose with Hub Kits, deploy from a single manifest, manage with the built-in Engine_.
-See [Monk ecosystem &#8594;
+    _MonkOS is one solution: compose with Hub Kits, deploy from a single manifest, manage with the built-in Engine_.
+See [MonkOS ecosystem &#8594;](key-concepts.md)
-    ](key-concepts.md)

 -   **Cloud provider lock-in**: Managed services or manual deployments force you into specific providers, make future migration a pain, or make multi-cloud deployments simply too much of a hassle.<br/> &#8594;
-    \_Monk lets you use any combination of infrastructure and switch gears whenever you want.
+    \_MonkOS lets you use any combination of infrastructure and switch gears whenever you want.

--   **Moving clouds?** Simply add your new cloud's credentials with* `monk cluster provider add --provider=` \_and run your Kits there.* See [Monk vs. other software &#8594;
+-   **Moving clouds?** Simply add your new cloud's credentials with* `monk cluster provider add --provider=` \_and run your Kits there.* See [MonkOS vs. other software &#8594;](comparison.md)
-    ](comparison.md)

 ## 1. Find Inspiration for Your Stack